-This MD&A contains certain forward-looking statements and information relating to the Company that is based on the beliefs of its management as well as assumptions made by and information currently available to the Company.
+This MD&A contains certain forward-looking statements and information relating to the Company that are based on the beliefs of its management as well as assumptions made by and information currently available to the Company.
 When used in this document, the words "anticipate", "believe", "estimate", "expect" and similar expressions, as they relate to the Company or its management, are intended to identify forward-looking statements.
 This MD&A contains forward-looking statements relating to, amongst other things, regulatory compliance and the sufficiency of current working capital.
 Such statements reflect the current views of the Company with respect to future events and are subject to certain risks, uncertainties, and assumptions.
 Many factors could cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
-Aside from factors identified in the annual MD&A, additional, important factors, if any, are identified here.

 The Company does not have a history of earnings.
 These statements represent management's expectations or beliefs concerning, among other things, future performance and financial results and various components thereof.
-Readers are cautioned not to place undue reliance on forward-looking information because it is possible that predictions, forecasts, projections and other forms of forward-looking assumptions will not be achieved by the Corporation.
+Readers are cautioned not to place undue reliance on forward-looking information because it is possible that predictions, forecasts, projections and other forms of forward-looking assumptions will not be achieved by the Company.
 By its nature, forward-looking information involves numerous assumptions, inherent risks and uncertainties, including but not limited to: changes in business strategies; general economic and business conditions; the effects of competition; changes in laws and regulations, including environmental and regulatory laws; and various events that could disrupt operations.
 Actual performance and financial results in future periods may differ materially from any projections of future performance or results expressed or implied by forward-looking statements.